bangle-io/bangle-editor/react-menu/api.md

 npm install @banglejs/react
 ```

-# floatingMenu: Component
+## floatingMenu: {{core.link.Component}}

-This is a bangle component which helps you create floating menus.
+This is a component which helps you create floating menus.
 By default it contains three types of tooltips:

 1. `floatingMenu` The regular tooltip showing the basic formatting options.